-Camille is an associate with Jackson Lewis LLP in Overland Park, Kansas.
-Her practice covers the spectrum of employment litigation, including both state and federal claims.
+Camille Roe is a senior litigation associate whose practice covers the spectrum of employment litigation, including both state and federal claims.

-Camille also routinely counsels clients on a variety of employment practices including employment contracts and employee handbooks and policies.
-She conducts employee training seminars, harassment investigations, and frequently speaks on employment-related topics.
+Camille also routinely counsels clients on a variety of employment practices, including employment contracts and employee handbooks and policies.
+She conducts employee training seminars and harassment investigations, and frequently speaks on employment-related topics.

-While attending law school, Camille served as a legal intern with the U.S. Department of Labor, Office of Solicitor, where she assisted with investigating and litigating OSHA, MSHA, and FLSA claims.
-Prior to joining private practice, Camille served as law clerk to Judge Jack R. Grate, 16th Judicial Circuit Court.
+While attending law school, Camille served as a legal intern with the U.S. Department of Labor, Office of Solicitor, where she assisted with investigating and litigating OSHA, MSHA and FLSA claims.
+Prior to joining private practice, Camille served as law clerk to Judge Jack R. Grate, circuit judge for the 16th Judicial Circuit Court.